-Oxytocin and tranexamic acid should be the first drugs infused.
-Tranexamic acid should be administered at a dose of 1 gram diluted in 100 mL of 0.9% saline and can be repeated after 30 minutes if bleeding control has not been achieved.
+Oxytocin and tranexamic acid should be the first drugs infused in patients with PPH.
+Tranexamic acid should be administered intravenously as early as possible at a dose of 1 gram diluted in 100 mL of 0.9% saline within 10 minutes.
+Administration of this first dose three hours after the onset of PPH appears to be of no benefit.
+A second dose (1 gram) should be administered after 30 minutes if bleeding control has not been achieved.
 If bleeding recurs within 24 hours of initial administration, another dose of 1 gram can be infused.
-Uterotonic infusion regimens are variable.
-The initial slow infusion (three minutes) of 5 units of oxytocin is suggested, followed by 20 to 40 units in 500 ml of saline administered at 250 ml/hour.
+The uterotonic infusion regimens are variable and designed for the treatment of uterine atony.
+The initial slow infusion (three minutes) of five units of oxytocin is suggested, followed by 20 to 40 units in 500 ml of saline administered at 250 ml/hour.
 A sequential maintenance schedule should be administered at 125 mL/h for four hours.
-In the most severe cases of uterine atony, maintenance of oxytocin for up to 24 hours (67.5 mL/h or 3 units/h) should be considered with monitoring for water intoxication. $^{(1,6,21)}$
+In the most severe cases of uterine atony, maintenance of oxytocin for up to 24 hours (67.5 mL/h or

+3 units/h) should be considered with monitoring for water intoxication.^(1,6,27)

 In view of an inadequate response to oxytocin, sequential infusion of other uterotonics is necessary and the time interval for decision making should not exceed 15 minutes, since these are fast-acting drugs.
 In the absence of arterial hypertension or the use of protease inhibitors, methylergometrine (0.2 mg intramuscular) should be the second uterotonic administered and may be repeated after 20 minutes.
-The last line uterotonic is prostaglandin.
-Rectal administration of 800 to 1,000 mcg of misoprostol or 600 mcg sublingually is suggested.^(1,6)
+The third-line uterotonic is prostaglandin.
+Rectal administration of 800 to 1,000 mcg of misoprostol is suggested, as it is the only formulation available in the country.^(1,6)

-This drug sequencing is directed to uterine atony, the most frequent etiology of PPH.
-Parallel to its institution, the clot test and revision of the birth canal should be performed with the aim to exclude other etiologies (birth canal lacerations, uterine rupture or inversion, placental remains, coagulopathies).
-These etiologies require specific treatments, such as uterine curettage (placental remains), sutures (birth canal lacerations), uterine repositioning maneuver (uterine inversion), laparotomy for repair or hysterectomy (uterine rupture) and transfusion of blood components (coagulopathies).^(1,6) Figure 3 shows the initial drug management of PPH.
+In parallel with the use of uterotonics, it is necessary to maintain uterine compression (while waiting for the drug to take effect) and perform a clot test and revision of the birth canal with the aim to exclude other etiologies (genital tract lacerations, uterine rupture or inversion, retention of ovular remains, coagulopathies).
+These etiologies require specific treatments, such as uterine curettage (ovular remains), sutures (genital tract lacerations), uterine repositioning maneuver (uterine inversion), laparotomy for repair or hysterectomy (uterine rupture) and transfusion of blood components (coagulopathies).
+Paying attention to the association of etiologies is essential in determining hemorrhage and its persistence.^(1,6) Figure 3 shows the initial drug management of PPH.